Home » Symptoms » Dog Symptoms A-Z » Visible Ocular Foreign Body

 Basics and possible causes

-The eyes of dogs are sensitive organs that are protected by their anatomical structure.
-Nevertheless, they are susceptible to the penetration of foreign bodies such as dust, sand, plant material or small insects.
-Such objects can lie in the conjunctival sac, under the eyelid or on the cornea.
+A dog’s eyes are sensitive organs protected by their anatomical structure.
+Nevertheless, they are susceptible to foreign bodies such as dust, sand, plant material, or small insects.
+Such objects can lodge in the conjunctival sac, under the eyelid, or on the cornea.

-Dogs are often exposed to dangers due to their natural curiosity, especially when running through grass or bushes.
-Such activities increase the risk of small particles or pieces of plants getting into the eyes.
-In addition, the wind can contribute to dust and sand getting into the eyes of dogs.
+Due to their natural curiosity, dogs are often exposed to hazards, especially when running through grass or bushes.
+Such activities increase the risk of small particles or pieces of plants getting into their eyes.
+Additionally, wind can contribute to dust and sand getting into a dog’s eyes.

-Another common reason for foreign bodies in the eye is injuries from fights or rough play with other animals.
-In such cases, claws or teeth can introduce fine particles into the eye or injure the eye itself, which impairs the eye’s protective mechanism and makes it easier for foreign bodies to penetrate.
+Another common reason for a foreign body in the eye is an injury from fighting or rough play with other animals.
+In such cases, claws or teeth can introduce fine particles into the eye or injure the eye itself, compromising the eye’s protective mechanism and allowing foreign bodies to enter more easily.

 Typical accompanying symptoms